CyberFlameGO/svnpython/Doc/library/sys.rst

       specifies the local trace function.

    ``'line'``
-      The interpreter is about to execute a new line of code or re-execute the condition of a loop.
+      The interpreter is about to execute a new line of code (sometimes multiple line events on one line exist).
 The local trace function is called; *arg* is ``None``; the return value specifies the new local trace function.
-See :file:`Objects/lnotab_notes.txt` for a detailed explanation of how this works.

    ``'return'``
       A function (or other code block) is about to return.
 The local trace